heyOwl/JavaRAT/README.md

 I do not take responsibility if you use this for malicious purposes.
-Make sure to contact me if you have any suggestions on how i could improve the malware.
+Make sure to contact me if you have any suggestions on how i could improve this project. owl#8486